RENCI/ctmd-dashboard/README.md

 ## Workflow

-Although unusual in this type of application, we follow a semantic versioning workflow and release pattern.
+Although unusual in this type of application, we attempt to follow a version of a semantic versioning workflow and release pattern.

 ### Branches